EpicGamesExt/raddebugger/README.md

 ## To build the RAD Linker
 - Setup development environment, [see](#Development-Setup-Instructions)
-- Run `build linker release` or if you have clang installed `build linker release clang`.
+- Run `build radlink release` or if you have clang installed `build radlink release clang`.
 We favor latter option for better code generation.

-If build was successful linker executable will be placed in `build` folder under `radlink.exe`.
+If build was successful linker executable is placed in `build` folder under `radlink.exe`.

 ## Benchmarks